-Talk to a trusty friend or family member about the pressures you may be under, or head to your local Maternal Child Health nurse and let them know that stress is interfering with your parenting.
+Talk to a trusted friend or family member about the pressures you may be under, or head to your local maternal child health nurse and let them know that stress is interfering with your parenting.
 They can provide advice and helpful strategies.

 4. Give your baby plenty of time on each breast

-Demand helps to fuel supply, so be mindful that your baby might be a bit of a tortoise when it comes to feeding, but that it’s for the greater good, in the long run.
+Demand helps to fuel supply, so be mindful that while your baby might be a bit of a tortoise when it comes to feeding (slow and steady), it’s for the greater good in the long run.

 5. Switch sides during feeding

 If your baby is slow to feed from one side, their enthusiasm is flagging, or they seem to be drifting off to sleep, try swapping her to the other breast.